 The marae ātea is the open area in front of the wharenui where this ritual of encounter takes place.
 It is the domain of Tūmatauenga, the god of war and people.
 To show respect for the mana of Tūmatauenga, whaikōrero between those on the front benches should be forceful and filled with confidence and passion.
 When it is done, those that were at war greet one another, share breath and then food.

 Welcome to The Spinoff Ātea.

-We dedicate this space to Tūmatauenga, of men and war, Hine-te-iwaiwa, of women and birth, and Papatūānuku, mother of all colours, cultures and genders who holds us all.
+We dedicate this space to Tūmatauenga, of people and war, Hine-te-iwaiwa, of birth and beginning, and Papatūānuku, mother of all colours, cultures and genders who holds us all.

 Ātea, a new dedicated Māori perspectives section which I’m proud to be editing, is entering a media landscape composed of ‘us’ and ‘them’.
 Mainstream broadcasters cry, ‘we’re not racist, we just can’t find any brown writers!’
 Meanwhile kaupapa Māori production houses like Kura Productions, Brown Sugar Apple Grunt and Pango write and produce award-winning programming and sell their ideas to major networks in the US.
 News outlets announce they will finally be deigning to spell te reo Māori correctly by using macrons, but then defend their right to publish heartbreakingly racist cartoons.